S-Ashcroft/S-Ashcroft.github.io/_posts/2019-02-22-top-three-errors-in-lab-report-methods-sections.md

 This puts all the focus on the participants.
 The participants are at the start of the sentence.
 At the very least you want them at the end of the sentence (so that the material used is the focus).

-At the very best, you don’t want to mention your participants at all.
+It is quite possible that you won't mention your participants at all.

 ## **Error 2/3**